Binge Eating Problems

 - You are overly concerned with being slim, particularly if you also feel pressure from society or your job.

-- You have anxiety, low self-esteem, an obsessive personality or have a “perfectionist” thinking style.
+- You have anxiety, low self-esteem, OCD or have a “perfectionist” thinking style.

 If you think you may have binge eating problem we advise that you consult your GP in the first instance and before seeking out psychological help